FennisRobert/heavi/README.md

 ## API Reference

 ### heavi.Model
 The `Model` class is the central interface for building and simulating circuits.
+It inherits from the `Network` class and has additional libraries for component creation.

 #### **Initialization**
 ```python